BSVino/Viewback/Readme.md

 	vb_util_initialize(); // This is optional.

+	// WINDOWS USERS: If you have not already, make sure you call [WSAStartup()](http://msdn.microsoft.com/en-us/library/windows/desktop/ms742213%28v=vs.85%29.aspx).
+See the Viewback test code for an example.

 	// A "channel" is a stream of data to be sent to the Viewback monitor for display.
 	// Here we create an integer channel called "Health". vb_channel_handle_t health_channel;